psinha40898/BandWagoner/Readme.md

 ## Example Images

 ## Enter a reddit Username and a Phrase to search for
+## The sentiment of each comment will be analyzed by a neural network
+- will be represented graphically and in text
 ![Alt Text](./readmeimages/1.JPG)
 ## Sleek list of comments returned
 ![Alt Text](./readmeimages/2.JPG)
-## Mouseover Corresponds to Sentiment
+## Mouseover Utilizes Neural Network Results to  Correspond to Sentiment/Mood of the Author
-### exact sentiment data also shown in text format
+- exact sentiment data also shown in text format
 ## Green for Positive
 ![Alt Text](./readmeimages/3.jpg)
 ## Yellow for Neutral